ajdavis/toro/doc/index.rst

   coroutine waiting to get an item.

-:meth:`Queue.get` and :meth:`Queue.put` accept deadlines and raise :exc:`Timeout` if the deadline passes.
+:meth:`Queue.get` and :meth:`Queue.put` accept deadlines and raise :exc:`~tornado.gen.TimeoutError` if the deadline passes.

 See the :doc:`examples/producer_consumer_example`.